sdpdilshan99/TodoApp-repo/README.md

 ## File Structure

 - **/models**: Mongoose models for MongoDB.
 - **/views**: EJS templates for rendering HTML pages.
 - **/routes**: Express routes handling different endpoints.
 - **/public**: Static assets like CSS, JavaScript files.
 - **server.js**: Entry point for the application.

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For significant changes, please open an issue first to discuss what you would like to change.

 ## License

-    This project is licensed under the MIT License.
+This project is licensed under the [MIT License].
 See the LICENSE file for details.

 ## Contact

-    For questions or feedback, please reach out to
+For questions or feedback, please reach out to [Sdpdilshan99@gmail.com]

-    **Sdpdilshan99@gmail.com**